special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 Other favourites out of resort to be added

-Reports to follow...or email your own in:
+More reports to follow or email your own in...

 Other Mountain Restaurants

-On the mountain, Le Soucoupe, Roc Tania, Chenus and Le Bouc Blanc above & around La Tania plus Le Bel Air and La Casserole above 1650 tend to be quite a bit cheaper than those on the 1850 & Méribel sides of the ski area.
-Don't be surprised at paying more than £12 for a gin & tonic in a smart chalet type restaurant above 1850 towards the Altiport...
+Don't be surprised at paying more than £15 for a gin & tonic in a smart chalet type restaurant above 1850 towards the Altiport...
 Check out our Value For Money in The Three Valleys page.

-For cheaper options when out skiing shoot down to Le Jump or the baguette shop in Courchevel 1850, Le Bubble in 1650, Le Rond Point in Méribel, Fast Food in Mottaret (and similar in Val Thorens) and Dahlia in St Martin de Belleville for a reasonably priced sandwich/burger/pasta/chips and beer.
+For cheaper options when out skiing shoot down to the baguette shop in Courchevel 1850, Le Bubble in 1650, Le Rond Point in Méribel, Fast Food in Mottaret (and similar in Val Thorens) and Dahlia in St Martin de Belleville for a reasonably priced sandwich/burger/pasta/chips and beer.
 The Ski Lodge in La Tania and Lodge du Village in Méribel Village are great places for lunch on a sunny day with South facing sheltered terrace and balcony.
+Check out our Value For Money in The Three Valleys page

 McDonalds